Graduate Students

 harry.seely@gmail.com

 Harry grew up in Surrey, BC and has loved the great outdoors since he was young.
 Harry completed his undergraduate degree in Biology at the university of Guelph specializing in Wildlife conservation.
 After developing a passion for GIS, cartography, and remote sensing, he decided to further pursue these skills as a career.
 Identifying the parallels between Wildlife management and forestry, Harry applied to the Master of Geomatics for Environmental Management (MGEM) program at UBC.
 During his time in MGEM, Harry realized that coding in R can be fun (except when it’s infuriating).
 He focused on a research project that used area-based LiDAR metrics to map snags in the Interior Douglas-Fir Zone of British Columbia.
 This research led him to pursue a PhD in the IRSS lab which applies deep learning algorithms to estimate tree biomass and carbon using LiDAR and Digital Aerial Photogrammetry.
 Overall, Harry’s research priority is ensuring effective science communication to improve environmental decision making in Canada.
-In his free time, Harry enjoys biking around Vancouver, backcountry camping, and hanging out with his cat.

 Spencer Shields